NeuroTechX/EDU_Plugin/README.md

 The class contains two methods:
 - **The constructor**
 - **The callback**
+- **The shortcode method**

 The class constructor is used to set the states of the plugin.
 The callback is the function that gets called when the wordpress hook gets triggered.
+The shortcode method is the function that generates the page's content.
 See `includes/GithubReadmePlugin.php` as an example.

 The plugin is then loaded in `EDU_Plugin.php` .